Tenants and Leaseholders

 Context: Mrs M, a single mother with 3 children, was living in a housing association home with severe mould for over a year

-Resolution: Following a free referral from DISREPAIR AWARE, Mrs M was able to get fast legal advice and reach an agreement with her landlord without the need to go to Court
+Resolution: Following a referral from DISREPAIR AWARE, Mrs M was able to get fast legal advice and reach an agreement with her landlord without the need to go to Court

 Case Study: Mr H from Birmingham